Rajpratik71/eucalyptus-wiki/User-Console-Training.md

 ## Useful links

+Demo for new features of User Console can be found here http://vimeo.com/68189848 .

 ## Gotchas

 * Search bar works correctly when filtering by one subject.
 Filtering by multiple subjects, for instance Status and Tag, is scheduled for 3.3.1.